 On a national level, the County is home to many high profile professional sporting events.
-The Bethpage Black Golf Course, located in Bethpage State Park, hosted the U.S. Open in 2002 and 2009 and the Barclay's Tournament in 2012 and 2016.
+The Bethpage Black Golf Course, located in Bethpage State Park, hosted the U.S. Open in 2002 and 2009, the

+Barclay's Tournament in 2012 and 2016, and the PGA Championship in 2019.
+The course will host the 2024 Ryder Cup.
 Belmont Park, located in Elmont, is home to the Belmont Stakes, the third race in horse racing's prestigious Triple Crown.
 Eisenhower Park's 80,000 square foot Aquatic Center is one of the largest pools in the Northern Hemisphere.
-Pursuant to a long-term lease with the County, Nassau Events Center operates the renovated Nassau Veterans Memorial Coliseum (the "Coliseum") in Uniondale as a state-of-the-art destination for sporting events, concerts and family entertainment, which re-opened at the Nassau Hub in 2017 as NYCB Live: Nassau Veterans Memorial Coliseum.
-NYCB Live: Nassau Veterans Memorial Coliseum is contractually expected to generate approximately \$334 million in rental income over a term of up to 49 years, inclusive of the exercise of options by the County.
+Pursuant to a long-term lease with the County, Nassau Events Center operates the renovated NYCB Live: Nassau Veterans Memorial Coliseum (the "Coliseum") in Uniondale as a state-of-the-art destination for sporting events, concerts and family entertainment, which re-opened at the Nassau Hub in 2017.
+The Coliseum is contractually expected to generate approximately \$334 million in rental income over a term of up to 49 years, inclusive of the exercise of options by the County.
 The Coliseum was home to the four-time Stanley Cup Champion New York Islanders of the National Hockey League.
-Although the team no longer plays its regular home games in the Coliseum, it is expected to play sixty games over three seasons beginning with the 2018-19 season at NYCB Live: Nassau Veterans Memorial Coliseum.
+Although the Barclays Center is the team's home ice, under an agreement signed last year the Islanders play at least sixty games at the Coliseum over three seasons beginning 2018-19.
+The Islanders also played their first round 2019 playoff games at the Coliseum.
 New York State Empire State Development has announced plans to construct a new arena for the Islanders, along with a hotel and retail concourse, on a portion of the existing Belmont Park site.
 Construction is expected to begin later in 2019.

 The County boasts numerous museums, some of which are County-owned or operated, including the Cradle of Aviation Museum and the Long Island Children's Museum, both in Garden City.
-Historical sites include two County-owned facilities, Old Bethpage Village Restoration, a re-created mid-19thcentury American village, and Cedarmere, home of 19th-century poet, newspaper editor, abolitionist, and civic leader William Cullen Bryant, and a designated part of the New York State Underground Railroad Heritage Trail.
+Historical sites include two County-owned facilities, Old Bethpage Village Restoration, a re-created mid-19th-century American village, and Cedarmere, home of 19th-century poet, newspaper editor, abolitionist, and civic leader William Cullen Bryant, and a designated part of the New York State Underground Railroad Heritage Trail.
 The County is also the home of Theodore Roosevelt's estate in Cove Neck, Sagamore Hill, which is a National Historic Site operated by the National Park Service.